Jose-Cabrera-FullStack/Opstream-challenge/README.md

 1. Add support for more file types (currently only text files)
 2. Implement proper error handling and logging
 3. Add API documentation
+4. Add view to show messages caught by the DLP tool.
+5. Add support for more patterns and regex rules

 ## License